actualmira/ZeroTrust-SIEM-SOAR-CSPM/README.md

 1. **Web Server** - Obviously needs to accept HTTP/HTTPS from the internet
 2. **Wazuh Manager** - Needs to be accessible by the web server agent, and I need dashboard access as the administrator.

-In a **production environment**, they should be in a private subnet without a direct internet access but  via NAT Gateway for updates or via **VPN, AWS Private Link or load balancer in a public subnet** for inbound traffic but for a demonstration environment, putting them in a public subnet with strict security group rules was a reasonable trade-off and avoids the cost of a NAT Gateway or Application Load Balancer.
+In a **production environment**, they should be in a private subnet without a direct internet access but  via **NAT Gateway** for secure updates, **AWS Private Link** for internal cloud services and **VPN or load balancer** for inbound traffic but for a demonstration environment, putting them in a public subnet with strict security group rules was a reasonable trade-off and avoids the cost of a NAT Gateway or Application Load Balancer.

 **The trade-off:**
 If someone compromises the web server, they're already in the same network segment as the Wazuh Manager.
 Security groups still protect it by providing instance-level isolation (only specific ports open, dashboard restricted to my IP), but there's less network-level isolation.